 With all of these pieces in place, your pitch deck will stand out, and you can take your company to the next stage.

-Slidebean is offering financial modeling workshop to help startup founders get the answer their looking for.
-It's a 3-month intensive program with 1-1 sessions.
-Join us, and start scaling your startup.
+Slidebean is offering financial modeling workshop to help startup founders, like you, get the answer their looking for.
+It's a monthly intensive program with 1-1 sessions.

 This is a functional model you can use to create your own formulas and project your potential business growth.
 Instructions on how to use it are on the front page.